TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 through orion's `Analyze` page.
-We will look at the results of two jobs run on the same MCL1 ligand; in the first case the input ligand had only a single pose and in the second case it had six slightly different poses.
+We will look at the results of two jobs run on the same MCL1 ligand; in the first case the input ligand had only a single pose and in the second case it had six slightly different docked poses.

 MCL1 ligand 35: single input pose
 ---------------------------------
-First we will look at the results of the single-pose run.
+First we will look at the results of the single-pose run, with default of 1 for N_md_starts: one start of one ligand with one pose, so one 2 ns MD run overall.
 In the `Jobs` tab in Orion's `Floe` page, having selected the job name for your STMD job, you should land on the job results page.
-The left panel contains the usual orion job information from the run, and the right panel has two tabs at the top if the run was not successful or three tabs at the top if it was... we will focus on success here!
+The left panel contains the usual orion job information from the run, and the right panel has one tab at the top if the run was not successful or two tabs at the top if it was... we will focus on success here!
-Selecting the third tab called *FLOE REPORT* should give you a page looking similar to Figure `STMD Job results page for a single pose of an MCL1 ligand`.
+Selecting the second tab called *FLOE REPORT* should give you a page looking similar to Figure `STMD Job results page for a single pose of an MCL1 ligand`.

 .. figure_STMD_lig35_jobResults1pose: